verlok/picturePolyfill/README.md

 	</a>
 ```

-See demo [http://verlok.github.io/picturePolyfill/](http://verlok.github.io/picturePolyfill/) for an excample of this.
+See demo [http://verlok.github.io/picturePolyfill/](http://verlok.github.io/picturePolyfill/) for an example.

 ## Usage